ace26597/UltronSolar/src/content/blog/rooftop_solar_in_dhule.md

 ## Introduction

 Electricity bills in Dhule, Jalgaon, and across North Maharashtra have been creeping up year after year.
-Residential consumers with higher monthly usage now pay well over ₹10 per unit in many slabs, even after recent “reductions.”:contentReference[oaicite:0]{index=0} For a typical middle-class family, it’s common to see monthly bills of ₹1,800–₹3,500 or more.
+Residential consumers with higher monthly usage now pay well over ₹10 per unit in many slabs, even after recent “reductions.”
+For a typical middle-class family, it’s common to see monthly bills of ₹1,800–₹3,500 or more.

 At the same time, Dhule district is one of Maharashtra’s best locations for solar power.
-Utility-scale solar parks were set up here precisely because the region gets strong sunshine and high solar irradiation, typically in the range of 5.5–6.0 kWh/m² per day.:contentReference[oaicite:1]{index=1} In simple language: your roof gets a lot of good-quality sun.
+Utility-scale solar parks were set up here precisely because the region gets strong sunshine and high solar irradiation, typically in the range of 5.5–6.0 kWh/m² per day.
+In simple language: your roof gets a lot of good-quality sun.

 Put those two facts together and rooftop solar in Dhule is no longer a luxury.
 For many homes, it’s one of the most sensible financial decisions they can make in 2025.